sideeffects/GameDevelopmentToolset/readme.txt

 When you open Houdini, you'll need to add the shelf.
 If you look up at the current shelves, there should be a little triangle pointing downwards in the UI.
 Click that -> Shelf Sets -> RealTimeVFX and the shelf should pop up.

 If you’d like to save its location, you’ll need to save the desktop via the Window menu.

+Special Thanks:
+Kyle Nikolich for collaborating on this!
+Ryan Dowlingsoka for reminding me I need to be more Pythonic with my basic Python skills :P